Occupation and post war years (1942-1960)

 Pengerang would have posed to any invading allied force.

-Pengerang under Japanese control.
+of Pengerang under Japanese control.
 It was reported the Japanese

 sent local workers to the Pengerang area to presumably work at

-the already well established pre war bauxite mines.
+the already well established pre-war bauxite mines.
 The accounts

 point to the harsh conditions under the Japanese resulting in